 2. Pregnancy Hormones

 About 40-50% of women experience excessive hair shedding from one to five months of pregnancy.
 This hair loss, known as telogen effluvium, occurs due to changes in estrogen and progesterone levels (4).
-Androgenic alopecia (female pattern hair loss) also occurs in women after childbirth (5).
+Hair loss usually occurs 2-4 months after the delivery and may even get delayed due to breastfeeding.
+During pregnancy, the increase in estrogen helps maintain the hair in the anagen phase (growth part of the cycle).
+However, the sudden withdrawal of the pregnancy hormones causes all the overdue anagen hairs to suddenly enter catagen, which then means the telogen hairs will shed a few months later.
+Androgenic alopecia (female pattern hair loss) also occurs in genetically predisposed women after childbirth (5).

 3. Thyroid Hormones